Dept-of-Comp-Sci-University-of-Ghana/mid-sem-hackthon-group-7/README.md

 4. **Analyze Similarity Scores:** Examine the calculated cosine similarity scores.
 High similarity between a target word and multiple financial terms from different categories may indicate potential ambiguity.

 ## Example
+Example sentence
+sentence = ["The bear market is affecting stocks in Helsinki."]

+Analyze similarity scores and flag potential ambiguities For instance, if "Helsinki" shows high similarity to both "market" and "stocks" terms, it might be ambiguous.

+## Note

+- The provided code snippets assume that a pre-trained language model and tokenizer are already loaded and available in the environment.
+- Further logic and thresholds can be implemented to determine the level of ambiguity based on the similarity scores.
+- This project provides a foundation for ambiguity detection and can be extended with additional features like context analysis and disambiguation techniques.